Andrés Carevic

-Andrés José Carevic Ghelfi (Andrija Josip Carević; born 13 December 1978) is an Argentine professional football manager and former player who is the manager of Costa Rican club Cartaginés.
+Andrés José Carevic Ghelfi (Andrija Josip Carević; born 13 December 1978) is an Argentine-Mexican professional football manager and former player who is the manager of Costa Rican club Sporting San José.

 Club career

 Carevic played in the Primera Division A for many years with teams like Potros Marte and Acapulco F.C.
 In 2006, he moved to Bolivia, where he made appearances for first-division clubs Blooming and The Strongest.
 In 2007, he came to Atlante as the fifth foreign player (Teams in the Mexican League are only allowed five foreign players).
 Carevic eventually acquired Mexican nationality and has been an Atlante mainstay ever since.

 As a player, Carevic had a successful career, winning the national championship with Atlante during the Apertura 2007 tournament.